mythaxis/mythaxis.github.io/content/issue-31/editorial.md

 However, maybe this isn't terribly surprising.
 It should be noted that seventy-four stories is not a very large sample size.
 Also, that the characteristics of the stories we publish vary in many different ways: from flash fiction to long shorts, science fiction to fantasy to horror, written in flavours (or flavors) of English from American and British to those influenced by fluency in other languages.
 There's a lot of complexity, in short—not least, I would hope, in the thing we're actually attempting to simulate here: ***me***.

-Therefore, we plan to persist.
+Therefore, we shall persist.
 We plan to refine our strategies, and educate our little monster.
 We're calling it the **Slushbot**.
 Starting now, every three months our currently oh-so-limited AI will have a chance to test itself against my judgement.
 As new submissions come into the slush pile, I will make my choices, and Slushbot will make its.
 My taste is impeccable; we will see if Slushbot's taste improves.

 We do all this with a goal in mind: we hope to be the first magazine edited by an AI. *So, should it ever match my picks from a window's submissions to a sufficiently frightening extent, **Slushbot will get to edit an issue of Mythaxis***.
 For one window, we will give it the final say over which stories to include, and I will go on holiday.

 Guess I'd better start packing my bags... you know, sooner or later.
 Next year maybe.
-Or whenever hell freezes over!
+Or whenever hell freezes over.
+Under a blue moon.
+As a pig flies over it.